European Structural and Investment Funds (ESIF) in Italy

 • European and Maritime and Fisheries Fund.

-, alongside with other 19 EU member states, benefited from another fund, which is the Youth Unemployment Initiative.
+However, Italy, alongside with other 19 EU member states, benefited from another fund, which is the Youth Unemployment Initiative.

 The highest sum received by Italy was in the case of the ERDF, for which EUR 20,75 billion was allocated.